jbro129/android-modding/ModdingTools/ModdingTools.md

 [XAPKDetector](https://github.com/horsicq/XAPKDetector) by horsicq : APK/DEX detector for Windows, Linux and MacOS.

-#List below is about Lib Modding Tools:

-#List below is about Unity/IL2CPP Modding Tools:
+# List below is about Unity/IL2CPP Modding Tools:

 [Unitor](https://github.com/BitCrackers/Unitor) by BitCrackers : A tool for analyzing and disassembling any unity game.
 Supports both mono and il2cpp.